PaulaBarteau/data-migration/NMMNH/Telework/Paula Barteau.markdown

 -- | --
 1| Meeting with digitization team, discussed new grant, social media outreach, and collection closure 2| Fleshing out Photography Procedures outline
+.5| Meeting with Lindsey to discuss progress & direction.